CON-In-A-Box/CIAB-Portal/README.md

 The code is also monitored by [SonarCloud](https://sonarcloud.io/dashboard?id=CON-In-A-Box_CIAB-Portal).
 That is a great place to find first issues or things to work on.
 Once the code has become clean there it will start becoming a manditory check for pull requests as well.

+# CRM backend

+* There is a facility to specify a CRM backend to track users and events.
+This is likely in connection to a registration system.
+The current system defines [Neon CRM](https://www.neoncrm.com/) but new backends can be written as integration with other CRM systems are required.

+* The system operates fully without any CRM defined as a fully self standing system as well.

 # Next Steps

-* The current goal is to fully move off of Neon and host the whole backend on the mySQL database.
-This would involve migrating from Neon, replacing all the functionality as well as finding a way to safely and securely do credit card processing for event registration.

 * Additionally we want to continue to expand the cross-event structure to try to encourage other events to use this tool.
-We believe ti can be very power and helpful for many events and would like our work to be welcome in as many places as it fits.
+We believe it can be very power and helpful for many events and would like our work to be welcome in as many places as it fits.
 This likely involves making it easier to skin the site and pull out many of the CONvergence assumptions and making them configurable based on the event.

 # How you can help!